-First, use your quick-relief inhaler.
-If your symptoms don't get better after you use your medicine, have someone take you to the emergency room.
+Use your quick-relief inhaler as directed by your doctor.
+If your symptoms do not get better after you use your medicine, have someone take you to the emergency room.
 Call an ambulance if needed.

-If your doctor has given you steroid pills, take them as directed.
+If your doctor has given you other inhaled medicines or steroid pills, take them as directed.

 Call your doctor if you have to use your antibiotic or steroid pills.